delton137/Machine-Learning-Energetic-Molecules-Notebooks/README.md

 D. C. Elton, Z. Boukouvalas, M. S. Butrico, M. D. Fuge, and P. W. Chung, “[Applying machine learning techniques to predict the properties of energetic materials](https://www.nature.com/articles/s41598-018-27344-x#Sec24)”, *Scientific Reports* **8**, 9059 (2018).

 notebooks are in "/notebooks/" and relevant data is in "/datasets/".
-Example .xyz coordinates generated for the Huang & Massa data are in /HM_all_xyz_files/
+Example .xyz coordinates generated for the Huang & Massa data are in /HM_all_xyz_files/ and .xyz coordinates for the Mathieu dataset are in /sensitivity_xyz

 The code requires the *[Molecular Machine Learning Toolkit](https://github.com/delton137/mmltoolkit)*, which was developed in conjunction with the work in our paper.

+There are a few bugs and orphaned code fragments in these notebooks, but the core functionality of these notebooks to reproduce figures, etc, has been tested.
+These notebooks are meant to be primarily used as a guide on how to work with the mmltoolkit.

 If you use any of the code here, please cite our work.
+In addition to our *Scientific Reports* paper, you may also want to look at our follow up work, [“Machine Learning of Energetic Material Properties"](https://arxiv.org/abs/1807.06156).

 ## Data sources
 Property data is publicly available and was taken from :